mattcbarrett/mattcbarrett.github.io/content/automating-employee-onboarding-part-2.md

 This is why Intune has the All Users and All Devices "virtual" groups.
 These groups only exist in Intune, and All Devices is updated immediately upon MDM registration.
 Consequently, when the IME Agent checks in, the device is a member of the group, the assignments are found, and the software will install during Autopilot.
 Microsoft's docs on virtual groups (and filtering) is [here](https://learn.microsoft.com/en-us/mem/intune/fundamentals/filters-performance-recommendations#virtual-groups).

-The next question is how to target devices when the groups clearly say _all_.
+The next question is how to target a subset of devices when the groups clearly say _all_.
 This is where filters come in.
 Open Intune agian in a new tab and navigate to Devices > Organize devices > Filters and choose Create > Managed devices.
 Type "Company-owned devices" for the name and "Windows 10 or later" for the Platform and hit next.

 ![screenshot of filter expression](/images/automating-employee-onboarding-part-2/autopilot_part2_filters.png)